Bainbridge Island, Washington: Government and politics

 Bainbridge Island has a seven-member city council.
 The members are elected to staggered four-year terms and appoint a city manager.

 The city is in the 23rd legislative district and Washington's 6th congressional district.
 Bainbridge Island is considered a stronghold of the Democratic Party.
 Jay Inslee, the 23rd governor of Washington, is a local resident, and represented it in Congress from 1999 to 2012.
+The city government coordinates an emergency flotilla of civilian vessels and docks for events that cut off-road and ferry access to Bainbridge Island.
+Drills are conducted to simulate an ad hoc ferry network to bring employees on the mainland to the island.

 In the 2008 Democratic primary (which in Washington state was not used for delegate appointment), Barack Obama defeated Hillary Clinton by a margin of 67.8% to 29.7%.
 This was Obama's second-best performance in an incorporated municipality in the state, behind Yarrow Point.
 In the earlier caucus, Obama received 79.3% of delegates, Clinton received 19.8%, and 0.1% were uncommitted.